mattcarp/media-modules/README.md

 ##These notes are for common operations among all the media modules

+This repo serves as a container, for purposes of issue aggregation and the kanban board.

 A collection of private node modules for media analysis, transfer, bundling, playback...oh my!

 Uses jest for testing and Typescript for typing.